 With most acute soft-tissue injuries, R.I.C.E. (rest, ice, compression, elevation) is employed to reduce swelling (edema) at the injury site.
 A comprehensive treatment plan created for each patient is then formulated.
 Here at Country Foot Care, we make extensive use of physical therapy and stretching exercises to alleviate pain and swelling as well as to strengthen the injury site.
 Custom orthotics are fabricated to correct the underlying biomechanical imbalance associated with the injury and to cushion the feet from the pounding associated with sports participation.
 Shockwave therapy, a non-invasive treatment for heel pain and other injuries, is also available in our offices.

 No matter what condition you may have developed, you will need to take time to allow your body to repair itself.
 This may mean temporarily reducing your participation in sports, or taking a break from your activities all together.
 Once your injury is on the mend or heavily healed, Country Foot Care’s doctors will help structure a graduated workout schedule to ease you back into your sport.

 No matter how it happens, sports injuries are painful and limiting.
 They can hold you back from doing what you love to do.
 The sooner you address your injury, however, the sooner you are able to recover and return to the game.
 If you are an athlete and have hurt your feet or ankles, contact Country Foot Care for an appointment or more information.
-For your convenience you can make an appointment by calling either of our locations during regular office hours or you can make an appointment online using the MAKE AN APPOINTMENT button at the top of this page.
+For your convenience you can make an appointment by calling our locations during regular office hours or you can make an appointment online using the MAKE AN APPOINTMENT button at the top of this page.